2) What size notebook would you prefer?

 e.
 Desktop Replacement; 17"+ screen

 3) Where will you buying this notebook?
-You can select the flag of your France - UK - germany
+You can select the flag of your country as an indicator.

 4) Are there any brands that you prefer or any you really don't like?

 5) Would you consider laptops that are refurbished/redistributed?

 6) What are the primary tasks will you be performing with this notebook?

 Gaming, web surfing, watching movies, listening to music

 7) Will you be taking the notebook with you to different places, leaving it on your desk or both?

 Both.
 I need to be able to lug it around if need be, but for the most part it will be on a desk.